 In the body, the “Tensegrity Matrix” helps to explain some of the amazing relationships between distant structural components.
 It extends to the basic concept of the tissue response to injury far beyond the level of joint, muscle and ligament, to include all structures of the body as potential sources of mechanical, electrical, and chemical dysfunction, much of which is due to the fact that FASCIA ACTS AS ITS OWN NERVOUS SYSTEM.

-To better understand this model, just visualize the various tissues of the body as being composed of interconnected triangular structures (see the video below or the animation above), which are constantly under a degree of both tension and compression (again, see the video below).
+To better understand this model, just visualize the various tissues of the body as being composed of interconnected geometric structures (see the video below or the animation above), which are constantly under a degree of both tension and compression.
 This “push / pull” relationship provides an inherent balance between motion and stability.
-From the video below, you can see how this new model is able to better explain whole body motion, joint motion, injury and injury responses, as well as the reason that the Fascial Adhesions that I deal with on a daily basis in my clinic, are so destructive to one’s health and have the ability to cause such severe pain.
+From the video below, you can see how this new model is able to better explain whole body motion, joint motion, injury and injury responses, as well as the reason that the Fascial Adhesions that I deal with on a daily basis in my clinic, are so destructive to one’s health and have the ability to cause such severe pain (HERE).

 When Connective Tissues loose their ability to adapt and compensate to their environment, they become chronically FIBROTIC.
 These fibrosis are not necessarily the Fascial Adhesions of trauma that we see in so many people (i.e visible scars), but instead are the result of day to day to day postural distortions and repetitive actions that many of us perform at work.
 When the Fascia looses its normal patterns of tension and elasticity, it can literally become overwhelmed by mechanical stress —- stress that translates, as we saw in yesterday’s Blog Post, into both Chronic Pain Syndromes and Various Disease Processes.